Auxiliary Functions as Koopman Observables: Data-Driven Analysis of Dynamical Systems via Polynomial Optimization: Numerical examples

-From both integrating \cref{VdP} far into the future on the limit cycle and the final row of \cref{tbl:VdP}, we find that the long-time average of the energy over the limit cycle is approximately $4.001$, to four significant digits.
+From both integrating \cref{VdP} far into the future on the limit cycle and the final row of \cref{tbl:VdP}, we find that the long-time average of the energy over the limit cycle is (to four significant digits) $4.001$.
 Notice that for all values of $T$ presented in the table the empirical average has not converged to this value, meaning that the initial transients are still influencing it.
-Alternatively, by computing the Lie derivative from the same data and applying our data-driven bounding procedure, we are able to extract sharp bounds even with the limited dataset up to $T = 10^2$.
-Thus, the data-driven method presented herein provides the opportunity to extract important system statistics long before they can be observed in the data itself.
+In contrast, if we approximate the Lie derivative with the same data and apply our data-driven bounding procedure, we are able to extract accurate approximate bounds even with the smallest dataset ($T = 10^2$).
+Thus, our data-driven approach enables us to extract system statistics from data long before they can be observed in the data itself.

 The accuracy of the bounds in \cref{tbl:VdP} is due to an accurate approximation of the Lie derivative from data.
-Interestingly, we do not even require the transients to obtain such an accurate approximation. \Cref{fig:vdp} demonstrates that using only data sampled on the limit cycle we observe the {\em global} pointwise convergence of $\Lie_{mn}^\timestep \varphi$ to $\Lie \varphi$ on $\mathbb{R}^2$.
-Such convergence is a consequence of our analysis in \cref{sec:Theory}, but roughly follows from the fact that the limit cycle of the van der Pol oscillator is not an algebraic curve~\cite{Odani1995} and so cannot be contained in the zero level set of any element of an exclusively polynomial dictionary.
-The result is the ability to approximate the full Lie derivative, not just that restricted to where the data has been sampled from.
+Interestingly, since in this example the system dynamics are governed by a polynomial equation, we do not even require the transients to obtain such an accurate approximation. \Cref{fig:vdp} demonstrates that using only data sampled on the limit cycle we observe the {\em global} pointwise convergence of $\Lie_{mn}^\timestep \varphi$ to $\Lie \varphi$ on $\mathbb{R}^2$.
+Such convergence is a consequence of \cref{thm:conv-m-infty-poitwise}, whose second condition is satisfied because the limit cycle of the van der Pol oscillator is not an algebraic curve~\cite{Odani1995} and so cannot be contained in the zero level set of any element of an exclusively polynomial dictionary.
+The result is the ability to approximate the Lie derivative globally, rather than only in the region of state space where the data has been sampled from.
+Note, however, that this ability relies heavily on the dynamics being governed by polynomial equations and should not be expected in general.